This post may contain affiliate links, which help to keep Discerning Cyclist rolling. Learn more.

 Why Ride An Electric Bike?

 For a start, an increase in cycling, of course, helps to ease congestion on the roads, and e-bikes is no exception in that regard.
-Less cars means two things – traffic (which nobody likes to be sat in endlessly) is smoother, and fewer carbon emissions, lowering the risk of climate change (in the US, for instance, cars and trucks account for almost 20 per cent of the entire country’s emissions).
+Fewer cars mean two things – traffic (which nobody likes to be sat in endlessly) is smoother, and fewer carbon emissions, lowering the risk of climate change (in the US, for instance, cars and trucks account for almost 20 percent of the entire country’s emissions).

 And the extra assistance that electric bikes give you means they will be easier to cycle while carrying equipment, such as your backpack on the way to work in the case of commuters, for example.

 They’re also faster than normal bikes, so whether you’re a commuter cycling on your way to work, riding to meet your friend for a coffee, or wherever else you may be going, you’ll get there quicker on an e-bike.